Keeping your dog and cat healthy means paying regular attention to bathing, grooming, and brushing.

 “What Sharp Nails You Have”

 By far the most dreaded grooming chore for many pet owners is trimming their pet’s nails.
-Although, this process is not painful, pets typically do not like their nails trimmed and can be completely.
+Although this process is not painful, pets typically do not like their nails trimmed.
 Despite your pet’s protest, nail trimming is a must.
 Long overgrown nails often break at the base exposing the nail bed.
-Walking on long nails can be painful, aggravate arthritis and cause the toes to splay.
+Walking on long nails can be painful, aggravate arthritis, and cause the toes to splay.
 Long nails can also curl around and grow into the pads.
 Most pet owners choose to have their pet’s groomer or veterinarian perform this task to avoid trimming the nail too close to the nail bed which can cause pain and bleeding.
-If your pet has dark colored nails, it can be hard to determine where the nail ends and where the nail bed begins.
+If your pet has dark-colored nails, it can be hard to determine where the nail ends and where the nail bed begins.
 Using a trusted pet groomer can prevent cutting your dog or cat’s nail bed.

 “My, What Long Hair You Have”

 Long hair or a thick fluffy coat may look great, but this lustrous coat can cause complications if not groomed daily.
-Most cats groom themselves, swallow the shedded hair and the hair is eliminated in fecal matter.
-However, the more proficient your cat becomes at removing excess hair the more likely hair balls will form.
+Most cats groom themselves, swallow the shedding hair and the hair is eliminated in fecal matter.
+However, the more proficient your cat becomes at removing excess hair the more likely hairballs will form.
 Owners can reduce the occurrence of hairballs by daily brushing the cat’s coat with a cat brush or comb.
-Dogs typically do not share the same desire for daily grooming as their cat counter parts.
-Depending on your dog’s lifestyle, breed and skin condition, shedding is a factor that must be addressed.
+Dogs typically do not share the same desire for daily grooming as their cat counterparts.
+Depending on your dog’s lifestyle, breed, and skin condition, shedding is a factor that must be addressed.
 Bathing will help remove excess hair, however over bathing can also cause skin irritations by depleting oils from your dog’s skin.
-Doing nothing to help your dog remove shedded hair, can lead to matting which can causes skin irritations.
+Doing nothing to help your dog remove shedding hair, can lead to matting which can cause skin irritations.
 A good solution to the problem is having a consistent bathing and grooming schedule to help stay ahead of the unwanted hair problem.
-Other cost effective options are to shave your dog or cat’s coat once or twice each year.
+Other cost-effective options are to shave your dog or cat’s coat once or twice each year.
 Consulting your veterinarian is the first step in controlling the “hair is everywhere” problem.